Red X iconGreen tick iconYellow tick icon

 After graduating from the University of Otago in 2015, Yasmin worked as a Judge’s Clerk for Justice Matthew Palmer in the Auckland High Court.
 Between 2018 and 2023, Yasmin was a Crown Prosecutor at the Office of the Crown Solicitor for Manukau (Kayes Fletcher Walker).
 Yasmin has appeared as lead counsel for the Crown in trials in the District Court, and as junior counsel in homicide trials in the High Court and appeals before the Court of Appeal.
 Yasmin also developed specialised experience in Youth Court matters.

-In 2024, Yasmin completed a Master of Laws at Yale Law School as a Fulbright-Ngā Pae o te Māramatanga, William Georgetti and PEO International Peace scholar, and with support from the Borrin Foundation and the Yvonne Smith Charitable Trust.
+Yasmin joined the Faculty of Law in 2024 upon returning to New Zealand from the United States where she completed a Master of Laws at Yale Law School as a Fulbright-Ngā Pae o te Māramatanga, William Georgetti and PEO International Peace scholar, and with support from the Borrin Foundation and the Yvonne Smith Charitable Trust.
 Her studies focused on criminal law and legal theory, and interdisciplinary perspectives on criminal justice, as well as comparative approaches to Indigenous peoples’ rights / legal issues.
+Those issues, as well as issues relating to youth justice, remain her primary research interests at the University of Otago.

 Publications